 - The task’s priority position (its override position) drives the schedule date.
 That’s the prioritized copy of the task that sits in the high priority package.
 Clicking on the breadcrumb next to the task will take you to the project that the task lives in.

 - The task’s placeholder position (the original task) continues to represent the task within the project structure.
 The breadcrumb for this task shows you the package that the task was prioritized into.
 The placeholder task will also have chevron arrow to the left of the task name indicating the task has a priority override.

 Now that you know how to prioritize tasks from multiple projects, it’s time to think about how you want to structure priority packages along with organizational packages in your own workspace.
 The help article below will help you do just that!

-Take a look at Defining a Plan Structure with Packages to see different ways of modeling your workflow.
+Take a look at Setting Up the Workspace to see different ways of modeling your workflow.